jigarius/clibato/README.md

 will automatically be detected so, it is the recommended location.
 However, you can place your configuration anywhere.

-    clibato init --config-file=~/.clibato.yml
+    clibato init --config=~/.clibato.yml

 The generated file contains comments to help you with the configuration.

 ### Auto-detection

-If `--config-file` is not specified, the following locations will be searched:
+If `--config` is not specified, the following locations will be searched:

   - The directory from which the command was issued, i.e. `./.clibato.yml`.
   - The user's home directory, i.e. `~/.clibato.yml`.

-If your configuration is not in one of those locations, you can use the `--config-file` flag with other `clibato` commands.
+If your configuration is not in one of those locations, you can use the `--config` flag with other `clibato` commands.

 ### Suggestions

   * Place your config in `~/.clibato.yml`.
-    * This way, you don't have to specify `--config-file` all the time.
+    * This way, you don't have to specify `--config` all the time.
   * Include your `.clibato.yml` in your backup.

 ## Usage